-The Loyola Institute at Trinity College is dedicated to education and research in theology in the broad Catholic tradition.
-Our central concern is the creative intersection of theology, Church and society.
+As its new Director, I’m delighted to introduce you to the Institute, which is dedicated to education and research in theology in the expansive Catholic tradition.
+Our central concern is the creative intersection where theology, church, and society meet.

+We welcome students with a diversity of backgrounds and interests, from Ireland and across the world.
 At the Loyola Institute you will find a lively and welcoming community.
-Our small class sizes offer ample opportunity for questions, vibrant discussion and acquiring the skills of dialogue and debate, skills that 21st century employers are seeking.
+Our small class sizes offer ample opportunity for questions, vibrant discussion, and the acquisition of dialogue and debating skills.

-The Loyola Institute is grateful for the generous support of the Loyola Trust (Augustinians, Carmelites (O.Carm.), Columbans, Jesuits, Loreto Sisters, Marists, Oblates, Society of African Missions).
+The Loyola Institute is a part of the School of Religion, Theology and Peace Studies in Trinity College, Dublin.The Loyola Institute is grateful for the generous support of the Loyola Trust which represents a number of religious orders: Augustinians, Carmelites (O.Carm.), Columbans, Jesuits, Loreto Sisters, Marists, Oblates, Society of African Missions.